ARNE-08/ARNE-08/README.md

 - 🌱 I’m currently learning in **computer science @KMUTT**
 - 📫 How to reach me: discord id - jxdge_s #9527
 - I'm seeking for an internship opportunities
-- I'm interest in DevOps and Backend
+- I'm interested in DevOps and Backend

 <!-- - ⚡ Fun fact: ...
 - 👯 I’m looking to collaborate on ...